-Meek Mill, Trainor to perform in free NFL pregame concert
+Meek Mill, Meghan Trainor named NFL Inspire Change advocates

 Jay-Z has been a strong supporter of Kaepernick, who has not played in the NFL the past two seasons and is not with a team now.
 He has turned down invitations to perform at the Super Bowl, as has Rihanna.

 Mill and Jay-Z announced in July that they would partner to create a new record label, Dream Chasers, with Mill serving as its president.
+The Philadelphia rapper has become an activist for criminal justice reform since he was sent back to prison in 2017 for technical violations he blamed on his erratic travel schedule as his career soared.
+He spent five months locked up before an appeals court granted him bail.
+On Tuesday he resolved the case that has kept him on probation or in prison for most of his adult life .

-Mill and Rapsody will host two Chicago-based community organizations, BBF Family Services and Crushers Club, during their Sept.
+Mill, Trainor and Rapsody will host two Chicago-based community organizations, BBF Family Services and Crushers Club, during their Sept.
 5 concert, which will be followed by a watch party of the Bears-Packers game.

 The previous day, Rapsody will host an “Inspire Change Speed Mentorship” in which she and others will serve as mentors to 65 young men and women between the ages of 13-19.